 Develop Confidence: Make a list of your strengths.
 Being aware of what you are good at helps build confidence.
 Believe in yourself and your abilities.

 Reach out and Create Connections: Create a network of close family members, friends and community connections to turn to when facing adversities to get support and help.
 Develop a sense of belongingness by joining civic groups, faith–based organizations.
 Helping others may also benefit you.
+Connecting with understanding people can remind you that you’re not alone in the midst of difficulties.

 Build Special Interests: Engaging in opportunities of self-discovery builds a sense of meaning and purpose in life as well as enriches your life.
 Share you experiences, passion, and knowledge with others.